night-time-stereo/mono-thermal/README.md

 ## Overview

-This repository builds off monodepth2 [TODO: citation] and extends it to support thermal-based depth estimation.
+This repository builds off [Monodepth2](https://github.com/nianticlabs/monodepth2) and extends it to support thermal-based depth estimation.
 Firstly, we leverage the self-supervised approach in monodepth2 where we predict depth and pose from multiple input thermal images, then apply a reprojection loss across all input views.
 In the case of thermal, we notice this is insufficient supervision and doesn't lead to good results due to the lack of features / low-resolution nature of thermal images.
 Therefore, we provide additional supervision in the form of pseudo-ground truth signal from a near infrared stereo pair.

 ## Requirements